 This disaster mockbuster that affectionately borrows from 2015’s San Andreas (trading out a meteor-cum-volcano induced ice storm for an earthquake induced flood) had me in the first act before the first commercial break.

-That’s where we meet the Beavis-son of a heavy construction company owner (Victor Webster, Coop the Cupid on TV’s Charmed; he makes me think of Josh Brolin) blowing up a snowman with his Butthead buddy.
+That’s where we meet the Beavis-son of a heavy construction company owner (Victor Webster, Coop the Cupid on TV’s Charmed, plays the owner; he reminds me of Josh Brolin) blowing up a snowman with his Butthead buddy.
 At first, the way it’s shot, we think it’s the first sign of the devastation—the first bit of a meteor taking out a snowman.

 “Dynamite is for avalanche control, it’s not a toy,” chastises Webster’s Charlie Ratchet to his son, Tim Rachet.